 However, if anything outside the AI agent's scope is presented, like a different spelling or dialect, it might fail to match that question with an answer.
 Because of this, rule-based bots often ask a user to rephrase their question.
 Bots can also transfer a customer to a human agent when needed.

 It's worth underlining that rule-based conversational interfaces can't learn from past experiences.
 They respond based on what they know at that moment.
 The only way to improve a rule-based bot is to equip it with more predefined answers and improve its rule-based mechanisms.

 On the other hand, the limitations of rule-based AI agents make them a very useful tool for businesses.
 Rule-based bots are the cheapest to build and easiest to train.
 Companies introduce them into their business strategies because they help to automate customer communication.
 The behavior of rule-based chatbots can also be designed from A to Z. This allows companies to deliver a predictable brand experience.

-An AI chatbot is a piece of software that can freely communicate with users.
-AI communication application are much better conversationalists than their rule-based counterparts because they leverage machine learning, natural language processing (NLP), and sentiment analysis.
+An AI chatbot is software that can freely communicate with users.
+AI communication applications are much better conversationalists than their rule-based counterparts because they leverage machine learning, natural language processing (NLP), and sentiment analysis.

 - Machine Learning (ML) allows bots to identify patterns in user input, make decisions, and learn from past conversations.

 - Natural Language Processing (NLP) helps bots understand how humans communicate and enable them to replicate that behavior.
 NLP lets them understand the context of the conversation even if a person makes a spelling mistake or uses jargon.

 - The sentiment analysis helps a chatbot understand users' emotions.